Cowboy Junkies: Early history

 Alan Anton and Michael Timmins, lifelong friends who met in kindergarten, formed their first band in high school.
 In 1979, influenced by post-punk bands such as Siouxsie and the Banshees and Joy Division, they recruited drummer Geoff Railton and vocalist Liza Dawson-Whisker, and formed Hunger Project in Toronto.
 They moved to Manhattan's Lower East Side and performed at a variety of clubs.
 In early 1981, the Hunger Project embarked on a multi-city tour of the United States.
 After that, Hunger Project moved to the United Kingdom, where they toured for three months and released the single "The Same Inside/Assembly" on their independent label, Latent Recordings.

 When Hunger Project disbanded, Alan Anton and Michael Timmins remained in London and started an improvisational band named Germinal.
-The members – Michael Timmins on guitar, Alan Anton on bass, a drummer, and saxophonist, played whatever they wished on their instruments at the same time.
+The members – Michael Timmins on guitar, Alan Anton on bass, a drummer, and a saxophonist, played whatever they wished on their instruments at the same time.
 Germinal released two studio albums: Germinal 1 (1983) and Din (1984).
 The music newspaper New Musical Express said Germinal "ranks among the most innovative and aggressive sounds to emerge from the independent scene this year."
 Alan Anton and Michael Timmins had a somewhat different take, saying, "It was the ultimate release for us.
 But for the audience, it was quite a chore."
 In London, they developed journeyman skills as musicians, and expanded their knowledge of music history — Michael Timmins worked in a record store for a year to make ends meet while with Germinal.
-Among those who were to influence Michael Timmins and Alan Anton were jazz musicians Cecil Taylor, Ornette Coleman, John Coltrane, along with the sound of early blues musicians Lightnin' Hopkins, John Lee Hooker, Bukka White, and Robert Johnson.
+Among those who were to influence Michael Timmins and Alan Anton were jazz musicians Cecil Taylor, Ornette Coleman, and John Coltrane, along with the sound of early blues musicians Lightnin' Hopkins, John Lee Hooker, Bukka White, and Robert Johnson.
 Germinal broke up after three years in autumn of 1984.
 Alan Anton moved to Berlin and Michael Timmins returned to New York City.